When it comes to geodes, there are many beautiful geode types you can get access to.

 Not only that, but many hotels use them in their foyer as a beautiful display for when people first walk in.

-They are truly eye-catching, and if you get a 30 to 50 or a hundred kilos geocode a large geocode cave, they are quite stunning in Dade.
+They are truly eye-catching, especially if you acquire a geode weighing 30 to 50 or even 100 kilos, or a large geode cave; they are quite stunning indeed.

 Other geode cave links to check out